Important: This API was never built for public use. It's built around the needs of our UI and will change with relatively little notice.

 Many people are still building on top of it however, as non-straightforward as it is to use.
 This page is to help you if you're one of those people.

-We are also building a session replay batch export mechanism to remove the need to use this API for bulk copying of replay data.
+We are also considering building a session replay batch export mechanism to remove the need to use this API for bulk copying of replay data.

 The snapshot API is structured a little like hitting the homepage of a website to see what documents are available and then right-clicking to open each one in a new tab